visenze/visearch-widget-swift/README.md

 ### 3.1 Setup your ViSenze account
 In order to use our widgets, please setup your ViSenze account.
 Please refer to our developer documentation for [set-up instructions](http://developers.visenze.com/setup/#Set-up-your-ViSenze-account).

-To use the mobile widgets, you will need to get the API keys (access & secret key) with `search-only` permission.
+To use the mobile widgets, you will need to get the API keys (widget app key or access & secret key pair) with `search-only` permission.

 ### 3.2 Upload your datafeed